 “Think about what you can do to bring peace into your home.
 Make your home a place you want to be.
 Can you put on music that you love?
 Is there a meal you can cook together?
 Is there an activity that brings your family pleasure?
 Can you do something kind for one person in your family?”

 These small gestures accumulate over time.
 A home where family members regularly do kind things for one another becomes a safe haven—a refuge from the pressures of daily life.
-That sense of security is foundational for children and teens, especially during stressful periods.
+That sense of security is foundational for children’s wellbeing, especially during stressful periods.
+Research from the American Academy of Pediatrics confirms that children thrive when they feel emotionally safe at home.

 Intentionality also means being aware of what raises tension in your household and proactively reducing those triggers.
-This might mean setting boundaries around how conflicts are handled, or simply making time for moments of joy and connection each day.
+This might mean setting clear expectations around how conflicts are handled, or simply protecting daily moments of joy and connection.

 Practice Flexibility With Your Teens